 Sri Lanka is a small island with big potential.
 Situated in the midst of the Indian Ocean shipping lanes, the country is rich with natural resources and is blessed with a population of nimble and smart learners and makers, who have built a successful irrigation agriculture-based civilisation nearly 3000 years ago.

 As sea travelling and cross border trade expanded around the world, Sri Lanka, then known as Taprabane, became a celebrated trading hub of luxury goods and a melting point of Western and Eastern cultures.

-Sri Lanka has a rich legacy dating back many centuries, when traders from both East and West were drawn here for its many valued gems, precious stones, spices and exotic fauna.
-These links were enabled by the island’s strategic location on the ancient Silk Route, and social patterns that encouraged such trade and contacts with the wider world.
+By the early 15th Century Sri Lanka had already gained a rich legacy dating back to many centuries when traders from both East and West were drawn to our shores, for its precious gemstones, flavourful spices, carved ivory, and exotic fauna.
+These links were enabled by the island’s strategic location on the ancient Silk Route and social patterns that encouraged financially beneficial contacts with the wider world.

 Sailors from ancient Africa and Eastern Asia rubbed shoulders with trading sailors of ancient China and Greece, making Sri Lanka a potpourri of cultures, beliefs, and knowledge and even after regaining its independence in 1949, Sri Lanka has been one of the pioneering countries in Asia that introduced liberal and market-oriented Economic policies far back in 1977.

 Today, the country is much known for our Ceylon Tea, Ceylon Spices, Ceylon Blue Sapphires as well as the world’s best tourist destination.
 Yet our potential reaches far within; Sri Lanka is also a leading designer and manufacturer of ethical and sustainable apparels to the global brands and a rising destination knowledge services outsourcing.